0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Lunch at Versus Meridianem

 Probably the most memorable aspect of this restaurant is its setting.
 It's located right on the tip of Murano, in a former glass factory (did you know our hotel also used to be a glass factory?
-Chances are, any old brick building you see on Murano was formerly a glass factory).
+Chances are, any old brick building you see in Murano was formerly a glass factory).
 The huge floor-to-ceiling windows give you a great view out onto the water.
 It's a nice spot to have a lunch while enjoying the sun and waves and watch boats zipping by, even though the food is not as exciting.

 ![spaghetti alla busara at versus meridianem](/food/foodventures/images/versus-meridianem-spaghetti.jpg){:width="40%"}{: .image-right} ![spaghetti alla busara at versus meridianem](/food/foodventures/images/versus-meridianem-pizza.jpg){:width="40%"}{: .image-right}